Kamithaakash/UniMed-MORASHIFT/README.md

 * JavaScript

 ## Deployment
- - Frontend is deployed using Cloudflare Pages (or Workers).
+ - Frontend is deployed using Cloudflare Pages

 ## Backend
-  -The backend is hosted separately (e.g., Vercel + MongoDB).
+ - The backend is hosted separately (Vercel + MongoDB).

 ## ⚙️ Installation & Setup